 - Quality is better than quantity.

-Today, JW Komandosow continues the tradition of the following Polish special formations: the 1st Independent “Commando” Company, the 62nd Special “Commando” Company in Boleslawiec, Polish Independent Special Battalion, Polish Home Army Battalions: “Parasol”, “Zoska” and “Miotla”, and the 1st Assault Battalion in Dziwnow.
+The JWK is the successor of several prestigious Polish special formations, including the 1st Independent “Commando” Company, the 62nd Special “Commando” Company in Bolesławiec, the Polish Independent Special Battalion, the Polish Home Army Battalions: “Parasol,” “Żośka,” and “Miota,” and the 1st Assault Battalion in Dziwnów.